SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Introduction

-Therefore, what is missing is a biologically plausible model that can learn from fewer data-points, without labels, through local plasticity, and without feedback from distant layers.
-This model could then be tested for emergent adversarial robustness.
+\paragraph*{Hebbian WTA.} Therefore, what is missing is a biologically plausible model that can learn from fewer data-points, without labels, through local plasticity, and without feedback from distant layers.
+This model could then be tested for emergent adversarial robustness and deflection of adversarial attacks.
 A good candidate category of biological networks and learning algorithms is that of competitive learning.
 Neurons that compete for their activation through lateral inhibition are a common connectivity pattern in the superficial layers of the cerebral cortex \citep{douglas2004neuronal, binzegger2004quantitative}.
 This pattern is described as winner-take-all (WTA), because competition suppresses activity of weakly activated neurons, and emphasizes strong ones.
-Combined with Hebbian-like plasticity rules, WTA connectivity gives rise to competitive-learning algorithms.
+WTA competition is generally categorized into two types, namely hard WTA, where the winning neuron is the only one active, and soft WTA, where the non-winning neurons are not fully suppressed \citep{binas2014learning}.
+Combined with Hebbian-like plasticity rules, i.e.\ update rules based on correlated pre- and post-synaptic activity, WTA connectivity gives rise to competitive-learning algorithms.
 These networks and learning schemes have been long studied \citep{von1973self} and a large literature based on simulations and analyses describes their functional properties.
-A WTA neuronal layer, depending on its specifics, can restore missing input signals \citep{rutishauser2011collective, diehl2016learning}, perform decision making i.e. winner selection \citep{hahnloser1999feedback, maass2000computational, rutishauser2011collective} generate oscillations such as those that underlie brain rhythms \citep{cannon2014neurosystems}.
-Perhaps more importantly, its neurons can learn to become selective to different input patterns, such as orientation of visual bars in models of the primary visual cortex \citep{von1973self}, MNIST handwritten digits \citep{nessler2013PLoS, diehl2015unsupervised, krotov2019unsupervised}, CIFAR10 objects \citep{krotov2019unsupervised}, spatiotemporal spiking patterns \citep{nessler2013PLoS}, and can adapt dynamically to model changing objects \citep{moraitis2020shortterm}.
+A WTA neuronal layer, depending on its specifics, can restore missing input signals \citep{rutishauser2011collective, diehl2016learning}, perform decision making i.e.\ winner selection \citep{hahnloser1999feedback, maass2000computational, rutishauser2011collective}, and generate oscillations such as those that underlie brain rhythms \citep{cannon2014neurosystems}.
+Perhaps more importantly, its neurons can learn to become selective to different input patterns, such as orientation of visual bars in models of the primary visual cortex \citep{von1973self}, MNIST handwritten digits \citep{nessler2013PLoS, diehl2015unsupervised, krotov2019unsupervised}, CIFAR-10 objects \citep{krotov2019unsupervised}, spatiotemporal spiking patterns \citep{nessler2013PLoS}, and can adapt dynamically to model changing objects \citep{moraitis2020shortterm}.
 The WTA model is indeed biologically plausible, Hebbian plasticity is local, and learning is input-driven, relying on only feed-forward communication of neurons -- properties that seem to address several of the limitations of ANNs.
-However, the model's applicability is limited to simple tasks, because, the theoretical literature related to Hebbian WTA remains surprisingly limiting, despite its long history, and the strong and productive community interest \citep{sanger1989optimal, foldiak1989adaptive, foldiak1990forming, linsker1992local, olshausen1996emergence, bell1995information, olshausen1997sparse, lee1999independent, nessler2013PLoS, pehlevan2014hebbian, hu2014hebbian, PehlevanNIPS2015, pehlevan2017clustering, isomura2018error}.
+However, the model's applicability is limited to simple tasks.
+That is partly because the related theoretical literature remains surprisingly unsettled, despite its long history, and the strong and productive community interest \citep{sanger1989optimal, foldiak1989adaptive, foldiak1990forming, linsker1992local, olshausen1996emergence, bell1995information, olshausen1997sparse, lee1999independent, nessler2013PLoS, pehlevan2014hebbian, hu2014hebbian, PehlevanNIPS2015, pehlevan2017clustering, isomura2018error}.